Reception - The Caterpillars

 Welcome to Reception!

 Our class is also known as The Caterpillars.
-The Caterpillars' team includes Miss Child, Mrs Cross, Mrs Cappa, Miss Arthur and Mrs Miskella.
+The Caterpillars' team includes Miss Child, Mrs Cross, Mrs Cappa, Miss Arthur, Mrs Myles and Mrs Miskella.

-We will have P.E. twice a week this year.
-Wednesday sessions will be led by Miss Child and Thursday sessions will be led by 'Superstars'.
-Please bring in your child's P.E. kit (white shorts, red polo top and black daps) as soon as possible and ensure all pieces of uniform are labelled clearly with your child's name - this is also important for all other pieces of uniform too.
+We will have P.E. every Wednesday afternoon this year.
+Please bring in your child's P.E. kit (white shorts, red polo top and black plimsoles) as soon as possible and ensure all pieces of uniform are labelled clearly with your child's name - this is also important for all other pieces of uniform too.
 Kits will be sent home at the end of each term to wash over the holidays and are expected to be back in school during the first week of the following term.

-This year we will be doing Forest Schools on a Friday.
-Kits can be bought into school by Friday morning at the latest and will be used every Friday afternoon.
+We will be doing Forest Schools on alternative Thursdays this year.
+Kits can be bought into school by Thursday morning at the latest and will be used every alternative Thursday afternoon.
 If, for any reason, we do not get changed for a session, the children's kits will be kept in school for the session the following week.
 Forest School kits include weather appropriate clothing as we will go out whatever the weather!
 At this time of year waterproofs, (coats and trousers) old clothing such as: old jogging bottoms and long sleeve tops, socks and wellington boots will be needed.

-All children are provided with a piece of fruit or a vegetable every day, which they are welcome to eat during break time.
+All children are provided with a piece of fruit or a vegetable every day, which they are welcome to eat during their break time.
 They are also entitled to a carton of milk at break time too, up until their 5th birthday.
-Water bottles are also welcomed in school, particularly in the warmer months.
-Squash is not allowed.
+Water bottles are also encouraged in school, particularly in the warmer months.
+Squash is not allowed in class.